 She echoed the sentiment that the recent tax package is not enough.
 “It takes us to the 50-yard line but not to the goal post,” she said.
 “We have a very ambitious plan, but we’ve waited for 20 years, and I just think that we can’t give up without getting what we need.”

 She told Truthout she’s had several teachers who have also had two jobs, and sometimes even three.
 “They already work so hard as a teacher.
-I mean, it’s not an easy job, and anyone who says it obviously hasn’t spent a day teaching in a classroom,” Maye said.
-“Oklahoma is in a crisis right now and we need to step up and take a stand. … Teachers haven’t gotten a raise in years and education has been cut and cut, and it’s to the absolute bare minimum now,” Maye said.
+I mean, it’s not an easy job, and anyone who says it is obviously hasn’t spent a day teaching in a classroom,” Maye said.
+“Oklahoma is in a crisis right now, and we need to step up and take a stand….
+Teachers haven’t gotten a raise in years and education has been cut and cut, and it’s to the absolute bare minimum now,” Maye said.

 She added that Oklahoma’s Board of Education has approved a record number of certificate requests, nearly 2,000, for under-trained emergency-certified teachers, with 12 such teachers in her district alone.

-“You oftentimes have to teach yourself a lot, and then you have to go back with your questions and then you have to talk back-and-forth for a while before you can even get anything done, and it’s really frustrating,” Maye said, referring to emergency-certified teachers.
-She joined the community rallies in Bartlesville Monday in support of teachers in her district, who walked out.
+“You oftentimes have to teach yourself a lot, and then you have to go back with your questions, and then you have to talk back and forth for a while before you can even get anything done.
+It’s really frustrating,” Maye said, referring to emergency-certified teachers.
+She joined the community rallies in Bartlesville Monday in support of teachers in her district who walked out.

 More than simply pushing for full funding for the state’s schools, union leaders are also pushing back against how the state’s funding model is bound up with oil and gas production.